IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

                  <SIGNER-EMAIL-USED-IN-PGP-KEYSETUP> \
                  <POLICY-FILES-DIRECTORY>
  ```
- Note, `acm-sign-policy.sh` script would annotate the YAML files in the directory <YAML-RESOURCES=DIRECTORY>.
+ Note:  `acm-sign-policy.sh` script would annotate the YAML files in the directory <YAML-RESOURCES=DIRECTORY>.
 Make a backup of YAML files if you need.

- Pass the following parameters.

-   - SIGNER-EMAIL-USED-IN-PGP-KEYSETUP: Use the email used in setting a PGP key (e.g. `signer@enterprise.com`).
-   - POLICY-FILES-DIRECTORY:  The directory where the [ACM policy](https://github.com/open-cluster-management/policy-collection.git) files (YAML) to be signed exist. (e.g.  Pass `/home/repo/policy-collection/community` as dir to sign polices under `community` directory).

 ## Persit signed ACM policies to the git hub repository